fuzzylogicxx/fuzzylogic/posts/northern-road-trip-2020.md

 We’d head primarily up the west coast, taking in new places and familiar favourites; we’d enjoy some first-holiday fun with our furry pal; and over five nights we’d eat ourselves into a seafood-induced coma.

-Here’s how it went.
+The organising of this holiday was a bit trickier than it might otherwise have been, as it involved our first experience of searching for pet-friendly accommodation, compounded by many places running at lower capacity due to covid precautions.
+But thanks to some great recommendations by friends, we found a handful of suitable spots.

+Here’s the lowdown on our trip, including everywhere we ate and stayed in case it helps you, too.

 ## Monday

 Following a quick stop to collect our hire car, we set off for Connel, near Oban.

 The weather was decent, and there were early signs that Rudy would be a happy traveller.
-We needed only one brief stop during the 2 hour drive; at lovely Luss for a short walk to allow Rudy some shits and giggles (mainly shits).
+In fact we needed only one brief stop during the 2 hour drive; at lovely Luss for a breath of fresh air and some shits and giggles (mainly shits).

-By mid-afternoon we had arrived at our destination, [The Oyster Inn](http://www.oysterinn.co.uk/); donned our Covid masks; and dropped off our bags.
+By mid-afternoon we had arrived at our destination, [The Oyster Inn](http://www.oysterinn.co.uk/), donned our Covid masks; and dropped off our bags.

 We drove into Oban then enjoyed a saunter around the shops overlooking the bay, stopping to eat scallops at the harbourside Seafood Hut.

 Later that night we ate dinner in our hotel restaurant: Fish Pie and a beer for me, Scampi and a glass of wine for Clair.
-And perfectly decent pub fare all round.
+Perfectly decent pub fare all round.
 Holiday underway!

 ## Tuesday

-We started the day with breakfast in the hotel and it was a good’un: Clair plumped for a “full Scottish”, and I had Eggs Royal (poached eggs, salmon, spinach, hollandaise).
-With clouds gathering ominously outside, this tasty fuel was exactly what was needed (it was the only day of bad weather during the entire trip).
+We started the day with breakfast in the hotel and it was a good’un: Clair plumped for a “full Scottish”, and I had Eggs Royal (poached eggs, salmon, spinach, hollandaise sauce).
+With black clouds gathering ominously outside (it was the only day of bad weather during the entire trip), this tasty fuel was exactly what was required.

 We headed for Ganavan beach and by the time we arrived it was raining pretty heavily.
-This gave Rudy a chance to show off his new Hi-Vis jacket, which gave us a good laugh!
-We played fetch-ball with Rudy on his long leash for a while and he got his first experience of playing in the sea.
+This gave Rudy a chance to strut his stuff in a new Hi-Vis, waterproof jacket.
+We played fetch-ball for a while and he had his first experience of paddling in the sea.

-After that we drove toward local attraction McCaig’s tower, although when half-way there it became apparent we’d need to get out and walk the remainder in the rain, we axed the idea, like the amateur outdoor adventurers we are.
-Instead we got out in Oban and began looking for lunch while the rain continued unabated, however it was slim pickings for pet-friendly venues.
+After that we drove toward local attraction McCaig’s tower, although when it became apparent we’d need to get out and walk the second half in the rain we axed the idea, like the amateur outdoor adventurers we are.
+Instead we parked up in Oban and began looking for lunch while the rain continued unabated.
+It was slim pickings for pet-friendly venues and we suffered a couple of knock-backs.
 Fortunately, after some frozen-fingered Googling, we found Markie Dan’s – a pooch-friendly oasis in the desert.
 Clair ate fish and chips (which was tremendous) while I had chicken and rice soup and a smoked haddock and mozarella fish cake.
 Big up Markie Dan’s and shout out to their toilet vending machine for unexpected X-rated weirdness.

-Sidenote: this wee lunchtime search and the relief of finding somewhere prompted me to consider restarting work on a side-project I’d previously put on ice.
+Sidenote: this wee lunchtime challenge and the relief of finally finding somewhere prompted me to consider restarting work on a side-project I’d previously put on ice.
 The idea is an online directory of quality family and pet-friendly bars, restaurants, and perhaps also hotels given the challenges we had booking accommodation, and it would list which of these are near your current location.
 Maybe someday I’ll get around to it.

 With happy bellies we retired to the Hotel for a rest, before it was time to head for dinner at the [Pierhouse Hotel](https://www.pierhousehotel.co.uk/about/hotel/whos-who).
 Our pal Fiona is General Manager there and it had been on our visit-list for ages.

-Despite having a canine companion we were graciously accommodated (thanks David!), although as it dawned on us just how refined the place was, we secretly began praying that the hairy ninja would be on his best behaviour.
+Despite having a canine companion we were graciously accommodated (thanks David!), although as it dawned on us how refined our surroundings were, we secretly began praying that the hairy ninja would be on his best behaviour.

 The Pierhouse lived up to its reputation.